President of China: Election

-According to the Organic Law of the National People's Congress (NPC), constitutionally China's highest organ of state power, the president is nominated by the NPC Presidium, the Congress's executive organ.
+According to the Organic Law of the National People's Congress (NPC), constitutionally China's supreme state organ of power, the president is nominated by the NPC Presidium, the Congress's presiding body.
 However, the nomination is effectively made by the Chinese Communist Party, with the decisions being made among Party leaders.
+Candidates for top positions including the president are first approved by the CCP's Politburo Standing Committee, and then by the Politburo, then approved in a plenary session the Central Committee.
+The NPC Standing Committee elects the NPC Presidium, which then presides over the NPC.
+During the NPC's first session, the Presidium presents the nominee.
 Although the Presidium could theoretically nominate multiple candidates for the presidency, leading the election to be competitive, it has always nominated a single candidate for the office.
 After the nomination, the president is elected by the NPC, which also has the power to remove the president and other state officers from office.
 Elections and removals are decided by majority vote.
 The length of the president's term of office is the same as the NPC, which is 5 years.
 Since 2018, the president is required to recite the constitutional oath of office before assuming office.